trimstray/nginx-admins-handbook/README.md

   > All rate limiting rules should be added to the Nginx `http` context.

-Nginx provides following variables:
+Nginx provides following variables that can be used in rate limiting rules:

 | <b>VARIABLE</b> | <b>DESCRIPTION</b> |
 | :---         | :---         |
 | `$remote_addr` | client address |
 | `$binary_remote_addr`| client address in a binary form, it is smaller and saves space then `remote_addr` |

-And following zones:
+Nginx also provides following zones:

 | <b>ZONE</b> | <b>DESCRIPTION</b> |
 | :---         | :---         |